 The Bureau contracts with Business Associates to provide services including claim processing, utilization review, behavioral health services and prescription drug benefits.
 These Business Associates receive health information protected by the privacy requirements of the Health Insurance Portability and Accountability Act and act on the Bureau's behalf in performing their respective functions.
 When we seek help from individuals or entities in our treatment, payment, or health care operations activities, we require those persons to follow this Notice unless they are already required by law to follow the federal privacy rule.
-Cigna HealthCare is the Medical Plan Administrator for QCHP.
-HealthLink and Coventry Health Care are the Medical Plan Administrators for the OAPs.
-CVS/caremark is the Prescription Drug Plan Administrator.
-Magellan Behavioral Health is the Behavioral Health Administrator.
+Aetna is the Medical Plan Administrator for QCHP.
+HealthLink and Aetna are Medical Plan Administrators for the OAPs.
+CVS Caremark is the Prescription Drug Plan Administrator.
+Magellan Behavioral Health is the Behavioral Health Administrator for QCHP.
 Delta Dental is the Dental Plan Administrator.
 If you have insured health coverage, such as an HMO, you will receive a notice from the HMO regarding its privacy practices.